ganeshm1011/ganeshm1011/Readme.md

-Connect the database.
+1.Connect the Mysql Database.
-Run migration.
+2.Run migration.
-Seed the data.
+3.Seed the data.
-Run the application.
+4.Run the application.